-Today is the 15th anniversary of Nintendo DS' launch and in honour of the occasion we're bringing back this reader-voted list of the 50 best Nintendo DS games, originally published back in August.
-Remember, this ranking is governed by Nintendo Life User Ratings and even now it can change depending on the scores.
+This ranked reader-voted list of the 50 best Nintendo DS games is governed by Nintendo Life User Ratings and can change depending on those scores.
 Feel free to rate your favourites and, perhaps, rejig the ranking below.
 Enjoy!

-The 30th anniversary of the Game Boy's arrival on North American shores got us thinking about the unlikely upstart system that stole its portable crown and permanently ousted the mighty Game Boy brand from Nintendo's lineup.
-It's strange to think back to a time when the Nintendo DS - that odd-looking folding system - was positioned as a 'third pillar' alongside GameCube and Game Boy Advance before it promptly slayed the Boy king and took his throne.
+It's strange to think back to a time when the Nintendo DS - that odd-looking folding system - was positioned as a 'third pillar' alongside GameCube and Game Boy Advance.
+That was until it promptly slayed the Boy king and took his throne.

 The original prototype and even the initial 'Phat' version of the hardware certainly didn't look like much of a threat.
 The early reveal model Reggie pulled from his pocket looked undeniably clunky, especially up against the sleek elegance of Sony's PSP.
 There was a nervousness from fans that Sony's arrival on the handheld market was the death knell to Nintendo's dominance in the same way it had been with the home console market nearly a decade earlier.
 How was an ugly dual screen Game and Watch-alike going to win a console war?!
 Nintendo seemed to be grabbing at straws, and inexplicably jumping off the good ship Game Boy, scuppering its flagship handheld for no good reason.